Wompoo fruit dove: Behaviour

-Food
+Food and feeding

 The wompoo fruit dove can be seen in large flocks where food is abundant.
 The birds feed off fruit-bearing trees in rainforests such as figs. They also occasionally eat insects.
 They can eat large fruits whole and are able to acrobatically collect fruit of trees and vines.
 They do not like to travel long distances, preferring to stay in their local area and make use of whatever fruit are in season.
 The diet of this species was extensively studied in the Port Moresby area by Frith et al. (1976).
 Despite their small size, they are able to swallow fruits of 5 cm3 volume, which would translate into a diameter of about 2 cm in spherical fruit.